rmarx/h2push-thedetails/post.md

    * Firefox properly creates priority trees according to the spec ([dependency-based][browserPriorities4]), while chrome uses only very coarse priorities (weight-based only) and just 1 tree depth ([source1][browserPriorities1], [source2][browserPriorities2], [source3][browserPriorities3])
    * Because of this, the h2o server allows [bypasses client priorities][browserPriorities3] to get the [expected behaviour][browserPrioritiesh2oReprioritize] (ex. send pushed .css/.js before .html, implying that pushed should only be used for critical resources).
    * Akamai has said it will probably [prioritize .css and fonts][akamaiAutomatingRUM] in their automated push system.
+   * The Shimmercat server also uses a [learning/statistics based method][shimmercatPriorities] to determine dependency graphs and use them in prioritization.
    * Apache also allows some [fine-grained settings][browserPrioritiesApache] but defaults to a very simple scheme that doesn't take into account browser differences.
    * At this point, there is no way to define custom priorities for the browser to follow (i.e. nothing like `<img src="hero.jpg" priority="2" />`) and while this is being discussed, there are no concrete proposals yet.
 This means that the server has to override the priorities to get this behaviour.
    * A deeper discussion can be found in these mailing list threads: [thread 1][rulesOfThumbEmailThread1], [thread 2][firefoxPrioritiesEmailThread].